kyleheadley/Submachine10Walkthrough/Readme.md

 5. <details><summary>Secret 5</summary>
   <details><summary>Basement Box</summary>
   <details><summary>000P, with Pearl</summary>
-  Get a Pearl from what looks like a faceless upright clock in the area behind the locked door.
+  Get a Pearl from what looks like a faceless upright clock in the area behind the locked door of 000.
 Put it in the box just off the main route through the powered portal.
   </details></details></details>
 6. <details><summary>Secret 6</summary>
   <details><summary>Lab Box</summary>